Skip to content

 About Kyle Isherwood

-Kyle Isherwood is an associate in the Employment and Labour group at Dentons.
+Kyle Isherwood is a senior associate in the Employment and Labour group at Dentons.
 He advises Canadian and international companies on all areas of employment and labour matters, including employee hiring, employment standards, termination and wrongful dismissal, restrictive covenants, human rights obligations and privacy law.
 Kyle also advises employers regarding termination and layoff strategy, as well as commencing and defending employment-related litigation and human rights complaints.

 All posts Full bio